Old World sparrow: Relationships with humans

 Old World sparrows may be the most familiar of all wild birds worldwide.
 Many species commonly live in agricultural areas, and for several, human settlements are a primary habitat.
 The Eurasian tree and house sparrows are particularly specialised in living around humans and inhabit cities in large numbers.
 17 of the 26 species recognised by the Handbook of the Birds of the World are known to nest on and feed around buildings.

 Grain-eating species, in particular the house and Sudan golden sparrows, can be significant agricultural pests.
 They can be beneficial to humans as well, especially by eating insect pests.
 Attempts at large-scale control have failed to affect populations significantly, or have been accompanied by major increases in insect attacks probably resulting from a reduction of numbers, as in the Great Sparrow Campaign in 1950s China.

 Because of their familiarity, the house sparrow and other species of the family are frequently used to represent the common and vulgar, or the lewd.
 Birds usually described later as Old World sparrows are referred to in many works of ancient literature and religious texts in Europe and western Asia.
 These references may not always refer specifically to Old World sparrows, or even to small, seed-eating birds, but later writers who were inspired by these texts often had the house sparrow and other members of the family in mind.
 In particular, Old World sparrows were associated by the ancient Greeks with Aphrodite, the goddess of love, due to their perceived lustfulness, an association echoed by later writers such as Chaucer and Shakespeare.

-Jesus's use of "sparrows" as an example of divine providence in the Gospel of Matthew also inspired later references, such as that in the final scene of Shakespeare's Hamlet and the Gospel hymn "His Eye Is on the Sparrow".
+Jesus's use of "sparrows" as an example of divine providence in the Gospel of Matthew also inspired later references, such as that in the final scene of Shakespeare's Hamlet and the hymn "His Eye Is on the Sparrow".

 Sparrows are represented in ancient Egyptian art very rarely, but an Egyptian hieroglyph G37 is based on the house sparrow.
 The symbol had no phonetic value and was used as a determinative in words to indicate small, narrow, or bad.

 Old World sparrows have been kept as pets at many times in history, even though most are not particularly colourful and their songs are unremarkable.
-They are also difficult to keep, as pet sparrows must be raised by hand and a considerable amount of insects are required to feed them.
-Nevertheless, many people succeed at hand-raising orphaned or abandoned baby sparrows.

 The earliest mentions of pet sparrows are from the Romans.
-Not all the passeri mentioned, often as pets, in Roman literature were necessarily sparrows, but some accounts of them clearly describe their appearance and habits.
-The pet passer of Lesbia in Catullus's poems may not have been a sparrow, but a thrush or European goldfinch.
+Not all the passeri mentioned, often as pets, in Roman literature were necessarily sparrows.
 John Skelton's The Boke of Phyllyp Sparowe is a lament for a pet house sparrow belonging to a Jane Scrope, narrated by Scrope.
+Sparrows are difficult to keep, as pet sparrows must be raised by hand and a considerable amount of insects are required to feed them.
+Nevertheless, many people succeed at hand-raising orphaned or abandoned baby sparrows.